 This take on classic peanut butter blossom cookies goes waaaay uptown with the addition of Guittard milk chocolate wafers.
 That aside, these are everything you remember about the cookies your mom had waiting for you after school.

-These neo-peanut butter blossom cookies are a riff on the classic Peanut Blossoms cookie (AKA Hershey peanut butter cookies), which, as the story goes, became a runaway must-make recipe after the 1957 Pillsbury Bake-Off.
-Here they’re topped with Guittard Milk Chocolate Wafers, although truth be told, Hershey’s Kisses work really quite well, too.
-That said, we’ve noticed some folks tend to get somewhat—oh, how shall we say this?—standoffish when it comes to a new version of an old favorite.
-And we can understand that.
-No judgement here.
-Yet there’s also something to be said for letting go of expectations now and again, even when we’re talking about a classic.
-So if what you crave is a sweet that’s almost more confection than cookie and is more crumbly than gooey, this recipe is what you want.
-And while we’re eschewing the customary, let’s be clear that while a dab of milk chocolate will do the trick quite nicely here, there are alternate options to consider.
+These neo-peanut butter blossom cookies are a riff on the classic Peanut Blossoms cookie which, as the story goes, became a runaway must-make recipe after the 1957 Pillsbury Bake-Off.
+If what you crave is a sweet that’s almost more confection than cookie and is more crumbly than gooey, this recipe is what you want.
+And while a dab of milk chocolate does the trick quite nicely here, there are alternate options to filling the cookies to consider.
 Chunks of your favorite dark chocolate.
 A dollop of jam.
 Mini Reese’s Peanut Butter Cups.
 Go crazy.
-And then let us know about it in a comment below.
-C’mon.
 Reacquaint yourself with that inner kid who’s still in you.
-You know, the one who wasn’t afraid to try anything…except maybe the high diving board at the swimming pool.
-Originally published January 10, 2014.–Renee Schettler Rossi
+You know, the one who wasn’t afraid to try anything…except maybe the high diving board at the swimming pool.–Renee Schettler Rossi

 - Quick Glance